 The Wallace Foundation initially expected districts to phase in reductions in principal supervisor spans of control over time.
 However, the foundation also encouraged districts to aim for a quick win in the PSI's first year, and several districts set their sights on reducing the span of control as that initial accomplishment.
 Districts that achieved early reductions in the span of control did so by hiring additional principal supervisors and simultaneously changing the ways they assigned supervisors to principals.
-Minneapolis, for example, added three new supervisors in the first year of the initiative (2014-2015) while shifting from a system of regional supervisors by grade level (elementary, K-8, middle school, and high school).
+Minneapolis, for example, added three new supervisors in the first year of the initiative (2014-2015) while shifting from a system of regional superintendents with very large spans to an organization in which the district assigned schools and supervisors by grade level (elementary, K-8, middle school, and high school).
 In Des Moines, adding two new supervisors at the beginning of the initiative reduced the span of control from 16 to 10, on average.
 In our first round of interviews, a principal supervisor described the effect of this change in span: